 There are many ways to get here:

 Drive and Park at the Center

-The Center's two parking garages are conveniently located just off Interstate 5 and can accommodate approximately 1,490 vehicles.
-The Main Garage is attached to the Center; Freeway Park is adjacent.
-We offer daily event parking and monthly parking.
-For more information about parking in one of the Center's garages, including directions, hours, rates and monthly passes, please visit Parking Garage Information.
+For more information about parking in one of SCC's garages, including directions, hours, rates and monthly passes, please visit Parking Garage Information.

 Mon-Sat, 5:00am–1:43am (last northbound train from the airport Westlake Station departs at 11:44pm)